-No bidder shall receive special consideration or be allowed to revise his bid after the time set for opening bids.

-Any violations of these purchasing ethics shall be reported promptly by the chief business officer to the Office of the Chancellor.
+- 2.6 No bidder shall receive special consideration or be allowed to revise his bid after the time set for opening bids. - 2.7 Any violations of these purchasing ethics shall be reported promptly by the chief business officer to the Office of the Chancellor. - Sec.
+3. Contacts with the State Purchasing and General Services

-- Sec.
-3. Contacts with the State Board of Control. --All contact, whether oral or written, with the State Board of Control and with vendors are handled through the official purchasing agents and the divisions, departments, or offices to whom the purchasing function has been specifically delegated, unless advance written authorization is obtained from the purchasing agent or the chief business officer for other persons to do so. - Sec.
-4. Purchases of Supplies and Equipment. - 4.1 Unless otherwise provided in these Rules and Regulations or specifically approved by the Board, the State Purchasing Act of 1957 shall govern the purchasing policies of the System. - 4.2 Under the provisions of the State Purchasing Act of 1957, purchases of the following items may be made without approval of the Board of Control: - (a) Supplies, materials, services, and equipment for resale. - (b) Supplies, materials, services, and equipment for Auxiliary Enterprises. - (c) Supplies, materials, services, and equipment for Organized Activities Relating to Educational Departments. - (d) Supplies, materials, services, and equipment purchased with gift and grant funds, including contract funds. - Sec.
-5. Purchasing Procedures. - 5.1 The official purchasing agent of each component institution shall promulgate procedures to facilitate and expedite the purchasing function.
+Commission.-All contact, whether oral or written, with the State Purchasing and General Services Commission and with vendors are handled through the official purchasing agents and the divisions, departments, or offices to whom the purchasing function has been specifically delegated, unless advance written authorization is obtained from the purchasing agent or the chief business officer for other persons to do so.

+Sec.
+4. Purchases of Supplies and Equipment.

+- 4.1 Unless otherwise provided in these Rules and Regulations or specifically approved by the Board, the State Purchasing and General Services Act of 1979 shall govern the purchasing policies of the System. - 4.2 Under the provisions of the State Purchasing and General Services Act of 1979, purchases of the following items may be made without approval of the State Purchasing and General Services Commission: - (a) Supplies, materials, services, and equipment for resale. - (b) Supplies, materials, services, and equipment for Auxiliary Enterprises. - (c) Supplies, materials, services, and equipment for Organized Activities Relating to Educational Departments. - (d) Supplies, materials, services, and equipment purchased with gift and grant funds, including contract funds.

+Sec.
+5. Purchasing Procedures.

+5.1 The official purchasing agent of each component institution shall promulgate procedures to facilitate and expedite the purchasing function.
 Such procedure shall be developed in accordance with sound business practices and applicable state law.
-Purchasing procedures shall be implemented only after review and approval of the chief business officer. - 5.2 Closed or noncompetitive specifications shall not be used except in unusual instances clearly justified as being essential to efficient operating performance.
-Reports of all such exceptions shall be maintained by the chief business officer. - Sec.
-6. Space Leases. - 6.1 Space leases involving buildings and paid from State appropriations must, by law, be approved by the State Board of Control and may not extend beyond a ten-year period.
+Purchasing procedures shall be implemented only after review and approval of the chief business officer.

+5.2 Closed or noncompetitive specifications shall not be used except in unusual instances clearly justified as being essential to efficient operating performance.
+Reports of all such exceptions shall be maintained by the chief business officer.

+Sec.
+6. Space Leases.